 The aim of the Group is to create a sustainable value added by striving for a future-oriented management of available resources that will safeguard the future of the business, secure jobs and guarantee public-sector contributions.

-The public sector received 10.4% (previous year: 13.4%) in taxes, customs duties and fees.
-The public sector has therefore received a lower level of contributions than in the previous year, due in particular to lower taxes as a result of the adoption on 19 May 2019 of the Federal Act on Tax Reform and OASI Funding.
+The public sector received 11.8% (previous year: 10.4%) in taxes, customs duties and fees.
+The public sector has therefore received a higher level of contributions than in the previous year.

 The Group secures its continuation as a going concern and guarantees innovation by consistently aligning the value chain to dynamic market trends.
 Maintaining an adequate profit serves both to achieve this goal and to secure jobs and pass on goods and services to customers on fair terms and conditions.